Let’s be honest, how many of you actually woke up one morning during their search for a new, or first instrument and ever thought…

 Unless you’re planning on making your own mouthpiece, or starting a mouthpiece manufacturing business.

-These are very in-depth concepts and if you’re only looking to improve/change your sound, you don’t need to know all these details, the ones I provided you are more than enough, trust me.
+Now, keep in mind these are very in-depth concepts and if you’re only looking to improve or change your sound, you don’t need to know all these details, the ones I provided you are more than enough, trust me.

-So now that we’ve learned all this useful information, it’s time to find your perfect mouthpiece.
+So now that we’ve learned a significant amount of information, it’s time to find your perfect mouthpiece.

 Here are the models I recommend, ordered in 2 price categories: